charlesryanclark84/Blackjack/README.md

 https://github.com/charlesryanclark84/Blackjack.git

 ## 🛠 Usage
-To run the game you can open a terminal window, navigate to the Blackjack directory and run the following command java App.
+To run the game you can open a terminal window, navigate to the Blackjack directory and run the following commands: javac * .java java App.